Can LLMs facilitate interpretation of pre-trained language models?: Limitations

-\begin{itemize} \item While it has been demonstrated by \newcite{wang2021want} that LLMs significantly reduce the cost of annotations, the computational requirements and response latency can still become a significant challenge when dealing with extensive or high-throughput annotation pipeline like ours.
+\item While it has been demonstrated that LLMs significantly reduce the cost of annotations, the computational requirements and response latency can still become a significant challenge when dealing with extensive or high-throughput annotation pipeline like ours.
 In some cases it is important to provide contextual information along with the concept to obtain an accurate annotation, causing the cost go up.
-Nevertheless, there is optimism that future LLMs will become more cost-effective to run.
+Nevertheless, this is a one time cost for any specific model, and there is optimism that future LLMs will become more cost-effective to run.

-\item Existing LLMs have been deployed with content policy filters aimed at preventing the dissemination of harmful, abusive, or offensive content.
-However, this limitation prevents the models from effectively labeling concepts that reveal sensitive information, such as gender, religious, and racial biases learned within the model to be interpreted.
+\item Existing LLMs are deployed with content policy filters aimed at preventing the dissemination of harmful, abusive, or offensive content.
+However, this limitation prevents the models from effectively labeling concepts that reveal sensitive information, such as cultural and racial biases learned within the model to be interpreted.
 For example, we were unable to extract a label for racial slurs in the hate speech detection task.
 This restricts our concept annotation approach to only tasks that are not sensitive to the content policy.

-\item LLMs are continuously evolving and require continuous update to reflect the accurate state of the world.
-This may poses a challenge for some problems (e.g. news summarization task) where the model needs to reflect an updated state of the world.
+\item The information in the world is evolving, and LLMs will require continuous updates to reflect the accurate state of the world.
+This may pose a challenge for some problems (e.g. news summarization task) where the model needs to reflect an updated state of the world.

 \end{itemize}